 How it Felt

-I was using the towel insert which comes as an optional accessory, and I do recommend it just to make things easy.
+I was using the towel insert which comes as an optional accessory, and I do recommend it just to make things easy because it is necessary to use some kind of liner/clothes because direct contact with the heating elements will be too hot to be directly on the skin.

 You can of course swap out the insert for a sweatshirt and sweatpants, or even just line the inside with towels.